-Interest rates are still near historic lows — which cannot last forever.
-Meanwhile, as the cost of rental homes pushes into the stratosphere, in many markets it’s worth considering whether it’s time to get into the housing market instead of renting.
+Interest rates remain near historic lows, but that may start to change before long.
+Meanwhile, as the cost of rental homes pushes into the stratosphere, it’s worth considering whether it’s time to get into the real estate market instead of renting.

-If you’re thinking of buying a house or refinancing your existing mortgage, read on for information that will save you money and heartache.
+If you’re thinking of buying a house or refinancing your existing mortgage, these golden rules can save you thousands of dollars as well as heartache.

 Check your credit reports for problems or errors.
-This won’t give you your credit score, but the information in your credit reports is the basis for your score.
-It takes time to fix any errors so get going as soon as possible before applying for a mortgage.
+This won’t give you your credit scores — which is golden rule No. 3 — but the information in your credit reports is the basis for your scores.
+It takes time to fix any errors, so get going as soon as possible before applying for a mortgage.

-A cleaned-up credit report can raise your FICO score.
-With a score above 760 (FICO scores range from 300 to 850), you’ll enjoy the best mortgage offers and interest rates.
-The lower your rate, the cheaper your house payments will be.
+A cleaned-up credit report can raise your FICO Scores, which range from 300 to 850.
+With a score of at least 760, you’ll enjoy the best mortgage offers and interest rates.
+The lower your interest rate, the cheaper your mortgage payments will be.

 2. Meet with lenders